 Photo of Eric Setterlund

-Eric Setterlund serves as counsel in Bradley’s Healthcare and Cybersecurity and Privacy practice groups.
+Eric Setterlund serves as partner in Bradley’s Healthcare practice group and co-chair of the Cybersecurity and Privacy practice group.
 He has extensive experience with matters related to healthcare privacy, security protections and regulatory compliance.
 Prior to joining the firm, Eric served as chief privacy officer and privacy and data counsel for BlueCross BlueShield of Tennessee.
 He draws upon his real-world business and program management experience to provide his clients practical advice for complex regulatory and transactional matters.

 October is Cybersecurity Awareness Month, making it an ideal time to revisit the most impactful and widely-read blog posts on our Cybersecurity & Privacy blog from the past year.
 As cyber threats become more sophisticated and widespread, staying informed is crucial.
 Our top five blog posts cover a range of vital issues: the alarming rise